Libera-Chat/libera-chat.github.io/content/_guides/findingchannels.md

 ### Using other IRC clients

 `LIST` is a standard IRC command and most clients allow you to use it by typing `/list`.
-How they present the output from `LIST` will vary;
-many will just dump the output in the server messages buffer.

-How long it takes to fully display the output from `/list` depends on the speed of your internet connection.
+How long it takes to fully receive the output from `/list` depends on the speed of your internet connection.
-As with webchat, 3Mbps or faster is recommended.
+As with webchat, 3Mbps or faster is recommended to load the list quickly.

+**There are some caveats to note before using this command:**
+- Many clients just dump the output of `LIST` as messages in some buffer.
+If you have a scrollback limit that's less than several tens of thousands of lines, this may make `/list` effectively useless.
+- Some clients may become unresponsive while receiving `LIST` output.

 A common myth is that you can instantly disconnect yourself using `/list` due to your client not keeping up with the output;
 this is true for some IRC server software but is not the case on Libera.